gilbert225/edk2-platforms/Platform/SiFive/FreedomU500VC707BaordPkg/Readme.md

 to EFI shell with console in/out enabled.

 ## Linux Build Instructions
-You can build the RISC-V platform using below script, <br>
-`build -a RISCV64 -p Platform/RiscV/SiFive/U500Pkg/U500.dsc -t GCCRISCV`
+You can build the RISC-V platform using below script, `build -a RISCV64 -p Platform/RiscV/SiFive/U500Pkg/U500.dsc -t GCCRISCV`

 ## Supported Operating Systems